 In the United States, four Robo-Advisors are duking it out for the top position.
 With $47 billion under management, Vanguard is a clear front runner.
 Wealthfront is bringing up the rear with just over $5 billion in assets under management.

-But when it comes to recommending a “Robo-Advisor” Wealthfront is always my first choice.
-Here’s why.
+But when it comes to recommending a “Robo-Advisor” Wealthfront is always near the top.

 Modern Portfolio Investing